muff1nman/ansible-role-ddclient/README.md

 Role Variables
 --------------

-*you  MUST DEFINE one of theses :
+ddclient_method: 'web'
+can be either 'web' or 'if' or 'ip'

 * ddclient_use_ip: ''
-with static ip
+with the correct static ip, REQUIRED when ddclient_method: 'ip'

-* ddclient_use_web: ''
+* ddclient_web_url: ''
-web url to get the ip
+web url to get the ip, if ddclient_method: 'web'

 * ddclient_use_if: ''
-which interface used to get the ip
+which interface used to get the ip, REQUIRED when ddclient_method: 'if'

-*Others options that alos MUST BE DEFINED :
+*Others options that also MUST BE DEFINED :*
 * ddclient_protocol: ''
 which dydns protocol